 - The landlord must give the tenant at least 2 months’ written notice of their intention to repossess the property.
 This is also known as Section 21 Notice, and the date the tenant must leave by should be at least 6 months after the start date of the original tenancy.
 In England, if the tenancy started or was renewed after 1 October 2015, landlords need to use the following Form 6A to serve a valid Section 21 Notice.

-- Under current coronavirus legislation: In England, Section 21 Notices served between 29 August 2020 and 31 May 2021 must give tenants 6 months’ notice; between June 2021 and 30 September 2021, must give tenants 4 months’ notice; from 1 October 2021, notice periods are expected to return to 2 months’.
+- Longer notice periods existed under coronavirus legislation: In England, Section 21 Notices served between 29 August 2020 and 31 May 2021 must give tenants 6 months’ notice; between June 2021 and 30 September 2021, must give tenants 4 months’ notice; from 1 October 2021, notice periods are expected to return to 2 months’.
 In Wales, Section 21 Notices served between 24 July 2020 and 30 June 2021 must give tenants 6 months’ notice.

 - A tenant can end a periodic tenancy at any time by giving the landlord written notice to quit the tenancy.
 For tenancies where rent is paid weekly, fortnightly, or four-weekly, the tenant must give at least 28 days’ notice.
 If rent is paid monthly, the tenant should give at least 1 month's notice.
 The notice must end on the last day of a rental period i.e. the day by which the rent is due.

-When there is a lodger or license agreement
+When there is a lodger or licence agreement

 - If a resident landlord doesn’t share living space with the tenant, the property is not the tenant’s main/only home, and rent is less than £250 per year, then the arrangement will be a non-excluded tenancy.
 In this case, the landlord can give written notice to quit at any time, and it usually lasts at least 4 weeks.

-- If a license agreement specifies a notice period, then the lodger must observe it.
+- If a licence agreement specifies a notice period, then the lodger must observe it.

-- If a license agreement doesn’t address notice periods, a lodger can just agree with their landlord on when they will leave without giving a set amount of notice.
+- If a licence agreement doesn’t address notice periods, a lodger can just agree with their landlord on when they will leave without giving a set amount of notice.